People

 Arizona Policy Director, 约炮视频 Southwest

 Haley Paul is the Arizona Policy Director for 约炮视频 Southwest.
-In this role, she distills complex natural resource policy and water management issues鈥攙ia blogs, webinars, infographics, and more鈥攖o demonstrate why water policy is important and how it impacts people and birds.
-Alongside a powerful network of 约炮视频 advocates, Haley seeks to influence water policy outcomes in Arizona and in the Colorado River Basin, pushing them to be more inclusive of environmental needs and the needs of those historically excluded from water management decision-making.
+In this role, she distills complex natural resource policy and water management issues鈥攙ia blogs, webinars, infographics, and more鈥攖o demonstrate why policy is important and how it impacts rivers, lakes, groundwater supplies, and wildlife habitat.
+Alongside a powerful network of 约炮视频 advocates, Haley seeks to improve the water outlook in Arizona and in the Colorado River Basin鈥攆or people and birds.

 As an Anthropology major in her undergraduate studies at Washington State University, Haley took a keen interest in better understanding how humans around the world and through time have organized themselves to sustain (or not) the natural resources on which they rely.
-While working on the student-run organic farm in Pullman, Washington, Haley gained a greater appreciation for agriculture and all that it takes to grow and harvest healthy, nourishing food.
-This led her to a graduate degree in Sustainability from Arizona State University where she examined the 1980 Groundwater Management Act and its impact on agriculture in central Arizona.
+While working on the student-run farm in Pullman, Washington, Haley gained a greater appreciation for agriculture and all that it takes to grow plentiful food and fiber.
+This led her to a graduate degree in Sustainability from Arizona State University where she examined the 1980 Groundwater Management Act and its impact on farmers and water use in central Arizona.

 Articles by Haley Paul